Call us now

 What are extensions of time?

-In such cases, a contractor may be entitled to apply for an extension of time (also known as ‘EOT’), which will allow them to complete the works within a determined period after the original completion date without being liable to pay the employer liquidated damages (or general damages for delay if liquidated damages are not included in the contract).
+Construction contracts usually contain a ‘completion date’ (or sectional completion dates where sectional completion applies), which refers to the date by which practical completion should be achieved.
+However, it is common in construction projects for progress of the works to become delayed due to reasons outside of the contractor’s reasonable control.
+In such cases, a contractor may be entitled to apply for an extension of time (also known as ‘EOT’) which will allow them to complete the works within a determined period after the original completion date, without being liable to pay the employer liquidated damages (or general damages for delay if liquidated damages are not included in the contract).

 Extensions of time under the JCT contracts